 What of the club itself: Will there be any special banners, a big "7-0" out front?

 "You know those restaurants that are so chic they don't even put their name outside?
 I think the Vanguard has been chic for 70 years," Ms. Gordon chuckles.
 "But I will have the awning cleaned."

 Mr. Kahn is a music journalist and author of "A Love Supreme: The Story of John Coltrane's Signature Album" (Viking, 2002).

 Guarantee your seats in advance.
-Purchase tickets to upcoming shows with your credit card.
+Pre-pay your admission to upcoming shows with your credit card.
 The process is secure and easy.
 Simply click on the link below to start.
 Generally shows are available for online purchase at least one month in advance.